 MPS-6 soil water potential

-The MPS-6 is the latest technology in soil water potential measurements.
+The MPS-6, also known as the TEROS-21, is the latest technology in soil water potential measurements.
 It performs measurements similar to a tensiometer but without any of the difficulties of tensiometers.
 The MPS-6 has zero maintenance – install in your soil, connect to a data logger or handheld meter, and start measuring.
 No water columns and no refilling is required.

 It supersedes old technology, such as tensiometers and gypsum blocks, because it is more reliable, accurate, requires no maintenance, and it is digital.
 The MPS-6 is a must have for anyone who is serious about soil water potential measurements.